I/O error on Cassini RADAR data

 You should be able to view the resulting cube file via qview.

-#2 Updated by Lynn Weller 11 months ago
+#2 Updated by Lynn Weller almost 2 years ago

 In reviewing your original post, I see now that you tried a variety of things (including my solution), but with no success.
 I am unable to reproduce your errors testing on a Scientific Linux system (CentOS7) or a MacOS (prog17 for local developers information).
 Could you please share with us the specifics of your operating system and confirm the version of isis is the latest isis3.5.0?
 Thank you!

-#3 Updated by Shannon Shannon 11 months ago
+#3 Updated by Shannon Shannon almost 2 years ago